elgrons/CoffeeRoasterInventory/README.md

 * _No known issues_

-* _Additional React components and functionality can be added as I increase our knowledge base on the React library_
+* _Additional React components and functionality can be added as I increase my knowledge base on the React library_

 * Please reach out with any questions or concerns to [eliot.lauren@gmail.com](eliot.lauren@gmail.com)